Ian Allen (gridiron football)

-Ian Ramon Allen (born July 22, 1978) is a former American football offensive lineman.
-He played in the National Football League (NFL) for the New York Giants, the Philadelphia Eagles, the Arizona Cardinals, the Atlanta Falcons, and the Kansas City Chiefs.
+Ian Ramon Allen (born July 22, 1978) is an American former professional football player.
+An offensive lineman, he played in the National Football League (NFL) for the New York Giants, the Philadelphia Eagles, the Arizona Cardinals, the Atlanta Falcons, and the Kansas City Chiefs.
 He also played in NFL Europe with the Scottish Claymores and in the Canadian Football League (CFL) with the Montreal Alouettes.
 He attended college at Purdue University, where he earned a communications degree and played for the Purdue Boilermakers.

 After his professional football career ended, Allen started careers in music, broadcasting, and business.
 He started Nova 53 Records, a recording company, under which he released the album "Nova's Lounge".
 He appeared as a game-day football analyst on several television stations.
 After earning a Master of Business Administration (MBA) degree, Allen worked for a variety of companies in business roles.

 Early career

-Allen played high school football at Westlake High School in Atlanta, Georgia as both an offensive and defensive lineman.
+Allen played high school football at Westlake High School in Atlanta, Georgia, as both an offensive and defensive lineman.
 As a junior in 1994, Allen was selected to the All-South Fulton team for his role as the "best blocker" on the offensive line of Westlake.
 He earned an honorable mention for the All-State team as a defensive lineman the following year.
 Allen was recruited by Georgia and Georgia Tech, but he declined both offers in favor of "play[ing] for an underdog".
 After offering a verbal commitment to play for the Vanderbilt Commodores as a defensive lineman, Allen instead signed with Purdue, where he played as a right guard.
 Playing under head coach Joe Tiller and blocking for quarterback Drew Brees, Allen was a member of the 2000 team that won a Big Ten Conference championship and competed in the Rose Bowl against the Washington Huskies.
 He played in 47 games for the Boilermakers, including four starts.

 Professional career

 Kansas City Chiefs

-Allen was eligible for the 2001 NFL Draft but went undrafted.
+Allen was eligible for the 2001 NFL draft but went undrafted.
 He was later signed as a free agent to the Kansas City Chiefs, who released him prior to the start of the 2001 regular season.
 After being waived by the Chiefs, Allen intended to leave football behind, but he accepted a spot on the practice squad of the Atlanta Falcons in January 2002.
 Later that month, the Chiefs signed Allen to a three-year contract.
 During the offseason, Allen was sent to play for the Scottish Claymores of NFL Europe to gain experience.
 After his father had a stroke, Allen was forced to leave the Claymores and return to the United States.
 He participated in training camp and the preseason with the Chiefs but was waived shortly before the start of the regular season.